 Owen Gwydion James

 As an enthusiastic science communicator, I value public outreach and particularly enjoy patient-scientist events hosted by the University.
-I recently won the UK Vitae 3MT (Three Minute Thesis) competition, which was an amazing experience.
+I won the UK Vitae 3MT (Three Minute Thesis) competition in 2018, which was an amazing experience.
 If you haven't done it, you should!
 I am also a co-creator of GetPROTECTED, a primary school workshop that tours Midlothian every term, discussing the function of different brain regions and the importance of helmet safety whilst cycling.

 I play the trumpet in a few groups in Edinburgh and enjoy cycling, climbing and a bit of squash.

 - PhD in Clinical Brain Sciences, University of Edinburgh, UK

 - MSc by Research in Integrative Neuroscience, University of Edinburgh, UK (1st Class Honours)